 If MS causes problems with your voice or the way you speak, speech therapy works on your communication skills.
 A speech-language pathologist (SLP) tests your mouth, voice, and breath and shows you exercises that can strengthen weak areas.

 Speech therapy is also useful if you're having trouble swallowing, called dysphagia.
 An SLP tests everything from your lips and throat to the larynx -- an organ in your neck that holds your vocal cords.
 They'll point out ways to change your diet or hold your head while swallowing.

 When you look at your job and workplace, you may see the challenges MS presents.
 But a therapist looks at it through different eyes and sees the changes you can make to keep working.

 If you want to move into a new career or brush up on your interviewing skills, a vocational rehab therapist can give you advice.

 A vocational rehab specialist can also talk to you about your legal rights on the job.
-She can explain how the Americans with Disabilities Act may allow you to make tweaks to your workplace that take into account your MS symptoms.
+They can explain how the Americans with Disabilities Act may allow you to make tweaks to your workplace that take into account your MS symptoms.

 This form of rehab is work disguised as fun.
 Taking part in activities that you enjoy has physical and social benefits.